Parent or legal guardian

 Find out if your child is eligible for a wish by checking our list of eligible conditions.

-A child needs to be a UK resident, aged between three and 17 years, and fighting a critical illness.
+A child needs to be a UK resident, aged between 3 and 17 years (inclusive), and fighting a critical illness.

 A child shouldn't have received a wish from us before or from another wishgranting organisation.